 Going on an adventure with a 4WD always sounds so exotic.
 Let’s go abroad to the planes of Africa.
 Or maybe the jungle in South America.
 But let’s calm down for a second; why not do an adventure close to home?
 With a Land Rover Defender, I left home.

-Together with Land Rover Belux, I planned on doing a road trip with one of their Defenders.
+Together with Land Rover Belux, I planned on making a road trip with one of their Defenders.
 A car I came to love dearly.
 Now, first of all, adventure is different for everyone.
-Some people prefer to go hiking in the woods away from everything.
-While others need to fast-flowing underneath their kayak.
+Some people prefer to go hiking in the woods, away from everything.
+In contrast, others need a fast-flowing river underneath their kayak.

 For me, it’s doing things I haven’t done yet and aren’t too day-to-day.
 A bit of danger is always a good aspect, but it shouldn’t be too much either.

 So I decided to go underground, go to a zoo I really needed to visit, spend the night glamping, and drive the nice roads of Wallonia.
 These are the adventures I had for 3 days.